andrewskyboss/milestone-project-02/README.md

 ### Media

-- The images used in this project were obtained from the[Megapixl resources](https://www.megapixl.com)
+- The images used in this project were obtained from the [Megapixl resources](https://www.megapixl.com)
 - Icons [Font Awesome](https://fontawesome.com/v4.7.0/)
+- SVG icons were created by me

 ### Code Snippets and Tutorials